-H1 The Scottish Forestry Strategy 2006 includes a target to increase Scotland's woodland cover from 17.1% to 25% of land area by 2050 (currently over 27% of the region is under forestry and woodland cover).
-Locating turbines within woodland or productive forests can necessitate clear felling, short rotational forestry (which results in maintaining a lower top height than normal for the duration of the wind energy development ease), 'topping' (which involves removing a portion of the living crown to reduce the crop canopy height and improve stability and resistance to wind blow) and 'keyholeing' which can lead to a loss of woodland cover.
-In 2009 the Scottish Government introduced a policy on "The Control of Woodland Removal"7.
-This policy places a requirement on developers to protect woodland cover, and where proposals would result in the loss of forests or woodlands then appropriate replacement planting schemes will be required.
-Forestry Commission Scotland (FCS) is the competent authority in this regard and they should be consulted in respect of these proposals.
+H8 Scotland's Forestry Strategy 2019-20295 includes a target to increase forest and woodland cover to 21% of the total area of Scotland by 2032 (currently over 28% of the region is under forestry and woodland cover).
+Locating turbines within woodland or productive forests can necessitate clear felling, short rotational forestry (which results in maintaining a lower top height than normal for the duration of the wind energy development ease), 'topping' (which involves removing a portion of the living crown to reduce the crop canopy height and improve stability and resistance to wind blow) and 'key holeing' which can lead to a loss of woodland cover.
+In 2009 the Scottish Government introduced a policy on "The Control of Woodland Removal"6.
+This policy places a requirement on developers to protect woodland cover, and where proposals would result in the loss of forests or woodlands then appropriate replacement planting schemes will be required in the majority of cases.
+Scottish Forestry (was Forestry Commission Scotland) is the competent authority in this regard and they should be consulted in respect of these proposals.
 Any such proposals should aim to improve the composition, age structure and design of existing forestry in accordance with current guidance.
 There will be a presumption against the removal of ancient woodlands.
 Any such replacement planting scheme should be located where possible within the region.
-Further guidance is contained within the LDP and the Dumfries and Galloway Forestry and Woodland Strategy.
+Further guidance is contained within LDP2 and the Dumfries and Galloway Forestry and Woodland Strategy.